 To quote from a Bloomberg interview with Dominic Konstam of Deutsche Bank: “All we know is that productivity is really bad”

 But is productivity really that bad?

-Who actually knows?
+Who truly knows?

-According to the article, apparently ‘nothing is clear’
+According to the interview: “Nothing is clear”

 Such ‘experts’ forever trot out their theories knowing full well they cannot be rubbished because there are no facts available to prove them wrong – or right

-Nations employ cohorts of professional statisticians, even whole organisations of them like the UK’s ONS (Office of National Statistics), all devoted to collecting state data, aka statistics, on the value of total outputs and the productivity of total labour inputs (albeit ignoring all other costly inputs such as raw materials, capital investment and knowledge)
+Nations employ cohorts of professional statisticians, even whole organisations of them like the UK’s ONS – Office of National Statistics – all devoted to collecting state data, aka statistics, on the value of total outputs and the productivity of total labour inputs (albeit ignoring all other costly inputs such as raw materials, capital investment and knowledge)

 - Much GDP data is not readily available and has to be estimated:

 Then, at last, we might be spared all the doom and gloom that our media love to pepper us with